-Jesus referred to this same evil when He spoke of the antediluvian world “As it was in the days of Noe, so shall it be also in the days of the coming of the Son of man.
+The antediluvian world suffered from the same weakness.
+Jesus said, “As it was in the days of Noe, so shall it be also in the days of the coming of the Son of man.
 They did eat, they drank, they were given in marriage” (Luke 17:26, 27).
-Jesus was talking about the perversion of them and how the eating and drinking had been turned into an occasion of sin and gluttony.
-People lived to eat not ate to live.
+Jesus was talking about their perversion and how the eating and drinking had been turned into an occasion of sin and gluttony.

 In His service,